SarangChougs/VirtualPen/README.md

 This repository contains the files of virtual pen project using openCV in python.

-## Libraries need to run this project
+## Libraries needed to run this project

 - openCV_python (version 3) (pip install opencv_contrib_python)
 - numpy  (pip instal numpy)